-Applications are assigned to local authority by postcode using a Scottish Government lookup file.
+Applications are assigned to a local authority area by postcode using a Scottish Government lookup file.
 For some applications, the postcode will not match to the lookup file.
-This can be because the postcode is not in a Scottish local authority, or because the postcode has been introduced too recently to appear on the lookup file, for example if a property is in a new development.
+This can be because the postcode is not in a Scottish local authority area, or because the postcode has been introduced too recently to appear on the lookup file, for example if a property is in a new development.
+Postcodes are linked to client profiles and data extracts are automatically updated in the case of a client changing address.
+As a result, postcodes reflect the latest address of clients and may not be the same as the address at the time of application.
+Therefore a small number of addresses may not reflect the correct local authority at the time of application, decision, or payment.